Julia sets and geometrically finite maps over finite extensions of the $p$-adic field: Introduction

 For a fixed prime number $p\ge 2$, denote by $\mathbb{Q}_p$ the field of $p$-adic numbers and by $\mathbb{C}_p$ the completion of an algebraic closure of $\mathbb{Q}_p$.
 Let $K$ be a finite extension of $\mathbb{Q}_p$.
 Write $\mathbb{P}^1_K$ and $\mathbb{P}^1_{\mathbb{C}_p}$ the projective lines over $K$ and $\mathbb{C}_p$, respectively.
 In this paper, we study rational maps $\phi\in K(z)$ as dynamical systems on $\mathbb{P}^1_K$ and on $\mathbb{P}^1_{\C_p}$.

 The rational map $\phi$ partitions naturally the space $\mathbb{P}^1_{\mathbb{C}_p}$ into two parts: the Fatou set $F_{\C_p}(\phi)$ on which the iterations $\phi^n$ act equicontinuously and the Julia set $J_{\C_p}(\phi)$ (the complement of $F_{\C_p}(\phi)$) on which the iterations $\phi^n$ act chaotically.
 One main task in non-archimedean dynamics is to depict these two sets and further understand the relevant dynamics.
-For $F_{\C_p}(\phi)$, Benedetto \cite{Benedetto00} proved a no wandering domains result, and Rivera-Letelier \cite{RL2003Ast} gave a classification of the Fatou components.
+For $F_{\C_p}(\phi)$, Benedetto \cite{Benedetto00} proved that there are no wandering domains under a no wild recurrent Julia critical points assumption, and Rivera-Letelier \cite{RL2003Ast} gave a classification of the Fatou components.
 For $J_{\C_p}(\phi)$, applying aforementioned Montel's theorem, Hsia \cite{Hsia00} obtained that $J_{\C_p}(\phi)$ is contained in the closure of the periodic points.
 Then assuming $\phi$ has a repelling periodic point, B\'ezivin \cite{Bezivin01} proved that $J_{\C_p}(\phi)$ is the closure of the repelling periodic points.